brummm/brummm/README.md

 Always looking to improve.

-Current working at Banco do Brasil.
+Currently working at Banco do Brasil.